 The Honest Toddler: The Mom Behind the Sensation

-by emily study “My mommy was on the phone answering questions about me today.
+“My mommy was on the phone answering questions about me today.
 I cried because I wasn’t the center of attention.”

 While this may not be an actual tweet, it’s likely what the Honest Toddler was thinking when Nanny Magazine got the chance to interview Bunmi Laditan, the mom behind the sensation.

 Laditan, who lives just outside Montreal, created the Honest Toddler after being inspired by her daughter Tali, who was 2½ at the time.
 Now, about a year and a half later, the Honest Toddler Twitter, Facebook, blog, and book portray the thoughts of a “perpetual two year old,” Laditan said.

 As any parent or caretaker knows all too well, it can be exhausting raising kids, especially toddlers.
 But it was because of this exhaustion that Laditan came up with the idea to share with the world what she thought her toddler might be thinking.

 “Tali was just having a week where she was really pushing the limits in every way, challenging everything.
 I was so exhausted.
 Finding yourself in arguments with a small child is always shocking,” Laditan said.
 “The Honest Toddler just came out of a moment of fatigue.”